-Acorn squash with butter and cinnamon-sugar is a delicious side dish that is ready in just 15 minutes.
-I’ve served it to guests who had no idea what it was, but loved it once they tasted the sweet, buttery topping and tender squash.
+Microwave acorn squash with butter and cinnamon-sugar is a super easy side dish or dessert that your family will love!
+I've served it to guests who had no idea what it was but loved it once they tasted the sweet, buttery topping and tender squash.

 Using the microwave is the secret to having this easy side dish on the table in under 15 minutes.
 It takes about 5 minutes to cut and clean the squash, then about 10 minutes of microwave cooking time.